Grigori SIDOROV

 Grigori Sidorov, Alberto Barrón-Cedeño and Paolo Rosso.
 English-Spanish Large Statistical Dictionary of Inflectional Forms.
 In: Proceedings of the Seventh International Conference on Language Resources and Evaluation (LREC'10), Valletta, Malta.
 European Language Resources Association (ELRA), 2010, pp. 277-281.

-Interface for the system for fast search of Maya glyphs based on their visual structural description (ZIP) or Compressed as EXE file.
+Interface for the system for fast search of Maya glyphs based on their visual structural description

 Beta-version.
 The system uses the dictionary of J. Montgomery.